rl-msft/SQLQuickLog/readme.md

   ![Image description](https://github.com/rl-msft/SQLQuickLog/blob/master/images/SQLquickLogmenu.jpg)

-when you select any option, there is no modification happening to any the selected file, processed file will be added as new file named as the original file with action performed against it, for example hte below errorlog.1 was processed to remove logins entries, notice the new file new created.
+When you choose any option, the selected file remains unchanged.
+A new file will be created, named after the original file with the action performed on it.
+For instance, in the example below, 'errorlog.1' was processed to remove login entries, resulting in the creation of a new file.

   ![Image description](https://github.com/rl-msft/sqlquicklog/blob/master/images/fileout.JPG)